Sponsored links

 KYOTO

-When I visited Kyoto in April, I had dinner at Kanesho (かね正) in Gion-Shijo that is so popular as Kinshi-don.
+When I visited Kyoto in April, I had dinner at Kanesho (かね正) in Gion-Shijo, a restaurant famous for its signature dish, Kinshi-don.

-Maybe over 90% of people who visit there would order this Kinshi-don.
-It took about 30 minutes to be served.
+Around 90% of customers order the Kinshi-don.
+It took about 30 minutes to arrive.

 Kinshi-don (きんし丼) 1,800 yen

-Kinshi was so soft.
-Eels and rice are seasoned with soy sauce-based sauce, But kinshi is seasoned very lightly.
+The kinshi was incredibly soft.
+The eel and rice are seasoned with a soy sauce-based sauce, while the kinshi itself is lightly seasoned.

 There’s Black Shichimi togarashi, Ichimi togarashi and sansho pepper on each table.